Conservative Maltsev Constraint Satisfaction Problems: The structure of conservative minority algebras

 \subsubsection{Existence of representations}

-A conservative minority tree $\mathcal{T}$ for which all local algebras $\mathbf{C}_v$ are simple (or projection minority) is called a \emph{simple} (or \emph{projection}, respectively) conservative minority tree.
-Note that, because every projection minority algebra $\mathbf{P}_n$ is simple, every projection conservative minority tree is a simple conservative minority tree.

-We establish in this section that every conservative minority algebra can be represented as the leaf algebra of a simple reduced conservative minority tree (Theorem~\ref{thm:representwithtreealgebras}).
-The following lemmas will allow us to use the concept of block congruences to obtain such representations (see Figure~\ref{fig:treesandpotatoes}).
+We establish in this section that every conservative minority algebra can be represented by a simple reduced full conservative minority tree (Theorem~\ref{thm:representwithtreealgebras}).
+We then observe some key connections between the tree structure of a conservative minority tree $\mathcal{T}$ and the block congruences of the subalgebras of the represented algebra $\mathbf{A}_\mathcal{T}$ (Lemma~\ref{lem:CongruencesofSubalgebras}).